GiuliaMP/RL_Project/README.md

 **Termination**
 1. The lander crashes (the lander body gets in contact with the moon);
-2. The lander gets outside of the viewport (x coordinate is greater than 1);
+2. The lander gets outside of the viewport.
-3. The lander is not awake, i.e. it doesn’t move and doesn’t collide with any other body.

 ### States and actions
 **States** - continuous